nprapps/lunchbox/README.md

 Then, you can run `fab fileserver master deploy`.
 This will `rsync` the rendered files to `FILE_SERVER_PATH/lunchbox`.

 Known Issues
 -------------

-There are a number of known issues with Lunchbox, most of them documented in the Github issues of this project.

 - Firefox compatibility with SVG: Firefox is not capable of rendering SVG logos with Quotable or Factlist.
-This is part of the reason we suggest a desktop app deployment: Electron runs Chromium.
-- Versioning/releasing updates to the desktop app is not nearly as good as it should be.
-- There is no process yet for signing the desktop apps so that they are easy to open in modern operating systems without workarounds.
-- Loading an image URL in Waterbug doesn't work locally in the Flask app.
-It will work once deployed.

 About
 -------------

-Lunchbox consolidates [NPR](https://github.com/nprapps/)’s [Quotable](https://github.com/nprapps/quotable), [Factlist](https://github.com/nprapps/factlist) and [Waterbug](https://github.com/nprapps/waterbug), apps into a stand-alone desktop suite of tools for the newsroom.
+Lunchbox consolidates [NPR](https://github.com/nprapps/)’s [Quotable](https://github.com/nprapps/quotable), [Factlist](https://github.com/nprapps/factlist) and [Waterbug](https://github.com/nprapps/waterbug), apps into a suite of tools for the newsroom.

 It was worked on during the [OpenNews](http://opennews.org) Portland Code Convening on July 23-24, 2015.